DamesMakingGames/manual/manual/guide-mentoring.md

 tags: ["guidelines", "community-manual"]
 ---

-**Thank you for considering volunteering to mentor with Dames Making Games!** If this is your first time volunteering with DMG, please take a moment to read through these guidelines.
+**Thank you for considering volunteering to mentor with DMG!** If this is your first time volunteering or mentoring with DMG – or if it's been a while – please take a moment to read through these guidelines.

-_While we greatly value the contributions of everyone who supports DMG with their time and expertise, we strive to center and prioritize genderqueer, femme, nonbinary, Two Spirit folks and Indigenous, Black and women of colour in our space, and expect all mentors and volunteers to do the same._
+_While we greatly value the contributions of everyone who supports DMG with their time and expertise, we strive to center and prioritize people who are socially and structurally marginalized in tech and game spaces, especially gender-marginalized and racialized people.
+We expect all mentors and volunteers to do the same._

 ## What is my role during the program?